-Schools are not directly responsible for bullying off their premises however they do have a duty of care to take steps to prevent harm to children.
-A good deal of bullying takes place outside the school gates, and on journeys to and from school.
+Schools have a duty of care to take steps to prevent harm to children.
+Bullying sometimes takes place outside the school gates, and on journeys to and from school.
 The bullying may be by pupils at the school, pupils at other schools, or people not at school at all.

 In all instances, the school will take steps to help safeguard its pupils and combat bullying.
-We will work proactively with parents, the local police or other outside agencies to help resolve incidents of bullying.
-A school's anti-bullying policy should encourage pupils not to suffer in silence.
+We will work proactively with parents, the local police or other outside agencies to investigate and help resolve incidents of bullying.
+A school's antibullying policy should encourage pupils not to suffer in silence.
 Where a pupil reports bullying off the school premises, a range of steps may be taken: